I'll Be Home on Christmas Day: Theme

 The theme of the song is returning home for Christmas day.
 The narrator of the song recounts how he has done everything in Georgia and Tennessee but now wishes he has the "sense" to take the next train to his home on Christmas day.
 He has seen and done everything.
 But the one regret he has is to return home on Christmas.
 He invoked the "hills of Georgia" and "the plains of Tennessee".
 He wants to "borrow one dream from yesterday".

 The one he left behind has a candle that was burning in the window.
 He recounts how tears were shed over the parting and separation.
 He only wishes he had the sense to take the next train home for Christmas.

 He still thinks fondly of her but he has a "troubled mind" when he recalls the lingering memories.
 He still retains his love for her.
 But his pride prevents him from returning.

-The song closes with him lamenting the fact that he lacks the sense to take the next traint to return home to her on Christmas day.
+The song closes with him lamenting the fact that he lacks the sense to take the next train to return home to her on Christmas day.